-(Please register again even if you've registered before because we're clearing the old list).
+You'll be sent a link to this form.
 For security purposes, you'll be asked to give the name and email address of a "Reference"—this is just the person from whom you received your email invitation to be a canvasser.
-You will receive a mysterious-looking invitation titled "Microsoft on behalf of Democracy Counts" from email@example.com.
+You will receive a mysterious-looking invitation titled "Microsoft on behalf of Democracy Counts" from firstname.lastname@example.org.
 You must complete the signup process contained in this email or you won't be able to use the canvasser app.

 Please check your spam folder if you don't see this email within a day.

 First close any other open Wanna Vote browser windows on your phone.
 Then open a new private window

 and go to canvasser.wanna.vote